 The annual distribution from this fund shall be used to provide need based scholarships to undergraduate students enrolled in the College of Arts and Sciences who have a minimum 2.5 grade point average.
 Seventy-five percent of the annual distribution shall be awarded to students whose major is in the area of Natural and Mathematical Sciences.
 Said awardees shall be selected by the divisional dean of Natural and Mathematical Sciences or his/her designee, in consultation with Student Financial Aid.
 Twenty-five percent of the annual distribution shall be awarded to students whose major is in the area of Speech Pathology.
 Said awardees shall be selected by the chair of the Department of Speech and Hearing Sciences or his/her designee, in consultation with Student Financial Aid.
 For all awards, first preference will be given to candidates who graduated from the Johnstown-Monroe School District.
-If no candidates are identified, second preference shall be given to candidates from Licking County, Ohio.
-If no candidates are identified, third preference shall be given to candidates from the State of Ohio.
+If no candidates are identified, second preference shall be given to candidates from the State of Ohio.